Skip to main content

 • Internet and last-mile.
 Downtime caused by general internet routing failures, the customer's ISP, the customer's VPN or proxy, or DNS resolver issues outside CourtFlow's control.

 • Customer-side issues.
-Downtime caused by misconfiguration of the customer's account (e.g., revoked OAuth grants, expired refresh tokens, exhausted plan usage caps), browser incompatibility, or use of features in a manner not supported by the documentation.
+Downtime caused by misconfiguration of the customer's account (e.g., revoked OAuth grants, expired refresh tokens), browser incompatibility, or use of features in a manner not supported by the documentation.

 • Suspension for cause.
 Periods when access is suspended under the Acceptable Use Policy, the Refund & Cancellation Policy (failed-payment dunning), or for cause under the Terms of Service.